tableau/extensions-api/README.md

 ![Image of T-Flex the T-Rex](./assets/tflx.png)

+## Why the Tableau Extensions API?

+The Extensions API lets you do more without leaving Tableau.
+Build Tableau extensions that can interact and communicate with Tableau, and embed them directly in your workbooks.

-## Docs and Example Code
+## Documentation and Examples

 This repository contains a [wiki](https://github.com/tableau/extensions-api/wiki) which contains developer documentation.
-You are encouraged to use it and also contribute.
+You are encouraged to use it and to contribute.

 Example code can be found in the folder called [Examples/ReactJs](https://github.com/tableau/extensions-api/tree/master/Examples/ReactJs).
 Note: running the examples requires you to have [Node.js](http://nodejs.org) installed.